dveeden/docs/loadbalancing.md

 The last type of loadbalancer that we will discuss here is hardware based loadbalancers.
 These are physical machines where you plug in a network cable.
 These are often costly, but also offer a high throughput.

-## General loadbalancer requirements for TiDB
+## General loadbalancing requirements for TiDB

 Where loadbalancers may offer advanced features like read/write splitting for MySQL, this is not needed for TiDB.
 The loadbalancer does not need to be able to inspect the MySQL protocol.
 A TCP level loadbalacer works fine for TiDB.